-The driver of Toyota Yaris allegedly drifted across the centerline and hit a Chevrolet pickup truck head on.
-The driver of the Toyota died at the scene, and the driver of the pickup was airlifted to Tampa General Hospital in critical condition.
-Another person, a passenger in the Toyota was taken to a nearby hospital with unspecified injuries.
+The driver of Toyota Yaris allegedly drifted across the centerline and hit a Chevrolet pickup truck in a head-on collision.
+The driver of the Toyota died at the scene.
+However, they airlifted driver of the pickup to Tampa General Hospital in critical condition.
+Paramedics took the passenger in the Toyota to a nearby hospital with unspecified injuries.

 According to Tampa Bay Reporter, the accident happened on County Road 39 in Lithia around 4:30 p.m., Thursday, February 28, 2019.
-The Hillsborough County Sherriff’s Office states that it is suspected that alcohol and drugs are suspected of being a factor in the crash.
-The roadway was closed in both directions for several hours pending clean-up and investigation.
+The Hillsborough County Sherriff’s Office states they suspect alcohol and drugs were a factor in the crash.
+Pending clean-up and investigation, authorities closed the road in both directions for several hours.

 Head-on collisions have the highest risk of fatalities than any other accident type according to the National Highway Transportation Safety Administration.
-This is primarily because of the speed of most head-on collisions and that the impact is compounded by the momentum of both vehicles.
+This is primarily because of the speed of most head-on collisions.
+The momentum of both vehicles compounds the impact.

 Centerline drift accidents occur when one car drifts over the median and into oncoming traffic.
 The vast majority (85%) of centerline drift head-on crashes happen on non-divided, two-lane rural highways.

-A driver can drift a few feet for almost any reason.
+While driving a driver can drift the car a few feet for almost any reason.
 Many times, they can merely correct with no harm done.
 However, on non-divided highways, there are only a few feet between cars that are passing each other at 50+ miles an hour.

 Common causes of centerline drift:

-- Drowsy/Fatigue Driving: Drivers often doze off due to being sleepy or fatigued.
+- Drowsy/Fatigue Driving: Sleepiness or fatigue can cause a driver to doze off.
 Most of the time, the road bumps or the sensation of drifting will jerk the driver awake.
 However, other times the person crosses the centerline into oncoming traffic.

 - Distracted Driving: On non-divided highways, it takes less than a second of drift the few feet into the oncoming lane, and thus any distraction can be deadly.
 Cell phone/texting is the number one distracted driving cause.
 Others are eating, make-up/shaving, radio/CD player, interacting with other passengers.

-Another type of a head-on collision is called wrong way driving (WWD) and happens only 15 percent of the time.
+Wrong-way driving (WWD) is another type of head-on collision and it happens only 15 percent of the time.
 According to the NHTSA, WWD happens when a car enters a divided highway and travels against the designated direction of that lane.
 This happens when someone enters the freeway from an off-ramp or turns the wrong way when crossing a divided highway.

 Common causes of WWD are:

-- Impaired Driving: The NHTSA reports that over 60 percent of all WWD crashes are because the driver was impaired.
-Almost all WWD comes from an error in judgment or inobservance of the driver.
-When the driver is impaired, by definition his or her reasoning and judgment is diminished.
+- Impaired Driving: The NHTSA reports that impaired drivers cause over 60 percent of all WWD crashes.
+Almost all WWD comes from an error in judgment or in observance of the driver.
+Impaired drivers by definition have diminished reasoning and judgment.

 - Visibility: Most WWD happens at night, and poor visibility can cause someone to miss the signs and/or become confused as to where to go.